JarbasSkills/ovos-skill-hhgg-game/README.md

 ## Credits
 @JarbasAl
-The Interactive Fiction Archive and the FROTZ project Infocom
+@The Interactive Fiction Archive and the FROTZ project
+@Infocom

 ## Category
 **Entertainment**